Skip to content

 });

-Fires when a JavaScript-driven payment method is registered with the Frontend API.
+The payment:method:registered event fires when a JavaScript-driven payment method is registered with the Hyvä Checkout Frontend API.
 Use this event to verify that payment integrations have loaded correctly.

-Fires when the payment component has rendered successfully without backend errors.
-This confirms the payment step is ready for customer interaction (a method is selected, no validation errors).
+The payment:method:success event fires when the payment component has rendered successfully without backend errors.
+This confirms the payment step is ready for customer interaction - a method is selected and no validation errors are present.

-Fires after all evaluation results from the backend have been processed by the frontend.
-In most cases, you won't need this event—use specific validation or navigation events instead.
-However, if you need to know when a particular evaluation result has finished processing, this event provides that visibility.
+The checkout:evaluation-process:after event fires after all evaluation results from the backend have been processed by the frontend.
+In most cases, you won't need this event - use specific validation or navigation events instead.
+However, if you need to know when a particular evaluation result has finished processing, checkout:evaluation-process:after provides that visibility.

-These events provide general-purpose functionality that can be triggered or observed by any component.
+Hyvä Checkout utility events provide general-purpose functionality that any component can trigger or observe.

-Dispatch this event to clear all flash messages currently displayed on the page.
+Dispatch the clear-messages event to clear all flash messages currently displayed on the Hyvä Checkout page.
 Components displaying custom messages can also listen for this event to clear their own message displays.

 window.dispatchEvent(new Event('clear-messages'));